hick97/hick97/README.md

 ### Some facts about me:
 - :mortar_board: Degree in Computer Science.
-- :computer: I'm Software developer with focus on Frontend developement, currently working from home.
+- :computer: I'm Software developer currently with focus on Frontend developement.
-- :electron: I'm passionate for React ecossystem, but a I like to test other technologies.
+- :electron: I'm passionate for React ecossystem :blue_heart:
+- :bulb: I like to test other technologies, concepts and paradigms.
 - :money_with_wings: On my free time I like to study about investments, economics and entrepreneurship.

 ### Personal projects: